Application Process & Placement Tests

 Those who wish to earn the Bachelor of Arts degree in Language and Literature must complete the following procedure:

-Because effective writing is directly connected to successful completion of a college degree, freshmen entering the College must register for the Freshman English course appropriate to their writing abilities.
-Placement in Freshman English courses is determined by the following criteria:
+Because effective writing is directly connected to successful completion of a college degree, freshmen entering the College must register for the freshman English course appropriate to their writing abilities.
+Placement in freshman English courses is determined by the following:

 - The student’s SAT or ACT scores;